 “I have seen (Anatomage Table) demonstrations, and it is a phenomenal tool,” Craven added.
 It is a window into the world of science and healthcare, offering an experience that textbooks and traditional teaching methods cannot match, the district added.
 Learning is direct and immediate, it said.

-Potential uses beyond biology studies
+Potential education uses beyond biology studies

 “My hope for the future is that we can offer students a focused track of study with advanced science electives,” district biology teacher Dr. Kathleen Fitzhenry said.
 “Having the latest technology in medical education, as used by clinical training programs across the country, can give PV students that head start when pursuing post-secondary training.”